fortrabbit/blog/headless-and-reactive.md

 ### Reactive

-A website that uses Javascript to update parts of the page (via AJAX) by content coming from the server and by interaction of the user.
+A website that uses JavaScript to update parts of the page (via AJAX) by content coming from the server and by interaction of the user.
 This is my very own definition.
 Maybe it helps explaining what this is not.

-- Not a static website, serving pnly full pages of HTML
+- Not a static website, serving only full pages of HTML
 - Not a classical serverful website, a server always renders a full page
 - Not 'reactive web design', different website versions for each screen resolution